pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-03-14-Writing Kickass READMEs.md

 contributing to your project, then kudos, your project is **awesome**.

 A very important part of the contributing guide is to setup the development environment.
-Again in this it is worthwhile to get into the platform specific information.
+Again in this, it is worthwhile to get into the platform specific information.
 For eg. Windows will have different development environment while Ubuntu will have a different one.
 You should mention what IDE you used or the tools that you used.

-Now you project might have some development related dependencies.
+Now your project might have some development related dependencies.
 You should mention about that too.
-Now finally the viewer can have successful setup to actually contribute to your code.
+Now finally the viewer can have successful environment setup to actually contribute to your code.

 Now, you might be following some conventions for writing your code, right?
 It is worth while to mention the conventions that you have